 Reflections on the workshop were positive, with journalists keen to engage with the data for potential stories.
 IATI publishers were also encouraged to see this new potential use as an opportunity to improve upon the integrity of their data.

 The organisation has used the business analytics tool Power BI to create a digital dashboard based on IATI data.
-The dashboard gives the consortium a timely overview of project progress and the delineation of the roles within the alliance.
+The dashboard generates a timely overview of project progress and the delineation of the roles within the alliance.
 The use of the dashboard has allowed the consortium to have a centralised tool that provides key information along with a consistent structure of data that can be shared across organisations.

 Do you need to publish to IATI or want to enhance your transparency?
 Check out our online training course IATI data publishing, run in partnership with Humentum.